 Prostaglandins also cause strong muscle contractions in the uterus that lead to pain, discomfort, nausea, and diarrhea among some women.
-If the contractions are too strong that they may press up against surrounding blood vessels and cut off some of the oxygen supply.
+If the contractions are too strong, they may press against surrounding blood vessels and cut off some of the oxygen supply.
 This leads to the cramping that you may feel.

 Estrogen levels also dip or change rapidly around this time.
 This can cause fatigue, cramps, and mood swings.